-Paul A. Bilokon is Director at Deutsche Bank, where he runs the global credit and core quant teams, part of Markets Electronic Trading (MET) group.
+Paul A. Bilokon is CEO and Founder of Thalesians Ltd. He has previously served as Director at Deutsche Bank, where he ran the global credit and core quant teams, part of Markets Electronic Trading (MET) group.
 He is one of the pioneers of electronic trading in credit, including indices, single names, and cash, and has worked in e-trading, derivatives pricing, and quantitative finance at bulge bracket institutions, including Morgan Stanley, Lehman Brothers, Nomura, and Citigroup.
 His more than a decade-long career spans many asset classes: equities, FX spot and options, rates and credit.

-Paul was educated at Christ Church, Oxford, and Imperial College.
+Paul has graduated from Christ Church, Oxford, with a distinction, and twice from Imperial College London.
 The domain-theoretic framework for continuous-time stochastic processes, developed with Prof. Abbas Edalat, earned him a PhD degree and a prestigious LICS paper.
 Paul's other academic interests include stochastic filtering and machine learning.
 He is an expert developer in C++, Java, Python, and kdb+/q, with a special interest in high performance scientific computing.

-His interests in philosophy and finance led him to formulate the vision for and found Thalesians, a think tank of dedicated professionals working in quant finance, economics, mathematics, physics and computer science, the focal point of a community with over 1,500 members worldwide.
-He serves as its CEO, and runs it with two of his friends and colleagues, Saeed Amen and Matthew Dixon, as fellow Directors.
+His interests in philosophy and finance led him to formulate the vision for and found Thalesians, a consultancy and think tank of dedicated professionals working in quant finance, economics, mathematics, physics and computer science, the focal point of a community with over 2,500 members worldwide.
+Thalesians was co-founded with two of Paul's friends and colleagues, Saeed Amen and Matthew Dixon.